dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 #### 25.5.1.3. `dafny verify` {#sec-dafny-verify}

-The `dafny verify` command performs the [`dafny resolve`](#sec-dafny-resolve) checks and then attempts to verify each method in the files listed on the command line.
-Although the Dafny program being considered consists of the listed files and any included files (recursively), by default only listed files are verified.
+The `dafny verify` command performs the [`dafny resolve`](#sec-dafny-resolve) checks and then attempts to verify each method in the program.

 A guide to controlling and aiding the verification process is given in [a later section](#sec-verification)

+To be considered _verified_ all the methods in all the files in a program must be verified, with consistent sets of options, and with no unproven assumptions (see [`dafny audit`](#sec-dafny-audit) for a tool to help identify such assumptions).

+Dafny works _modularly_, meaning that each method is considered by itself, using only the specifications of other methods.
+So, when using the dafny tool, you can verify the program all at once or one file at a time or groups of files at a time.
+On a large program, verifying all files at once can take quite a while, with little feedback as to progress, though it does save a small amount of work by parsing all files just once.
+But, one way or another, to have a complete verification, all implementations of all methods and functions must eventually be verified.

+- By default, only those files listed on the command-line are verified in a given invocation of the `dafny` tool.
+- The option `--verify-included-files` (`-verifyAllModules` in legacy mode) forces the contents of all non-library files to be verified, whether they are listed on the command-line or recursively included by files on the command-line.
+- The `--library` option marks files that are excluded from `--verify-included-files`.
+Such a file may also, but need not, be the target of an `include` directive in some file of the program; in any case, such files are included in the program but not in the set of files verified (or compiled).
+The intent of this option is to mark files that should be considered as libraries that are independently verified prior to being released for shared use.
+- Verifying files individually is equivalent to verifying them in groups, presuming no other changes It is also permitted to verify completely disjoint files or programs together in a single run of `dafny`.

 Various options control the verification process, in addition to all those described for [`dafny resolve`](#sec-dafny-resolve).